Siri-gh2/Siri-gh2.github.io/index.md

 ---
 layout: home
-title: "Siri - Tech Notes"
 ---

 Welcome to my technical notes and learning journal.

 This site documents my journey in Python, development, and personal projects.
 New posts will appear below.